Company Logo - Home Link

 The light of Lisbon is iconic and so is the moonlight.

-If you are not looking for rooftop food and drinks but prefer the views instead, you can take a tram ride or a walk to many different Miraduoros in the city.
+If you are not looking for rooftop food and drinks but prefer the views, you can take a tram ride or a walk to many different Miraduoros in the city.

 Since these terraces are free to access, you can visit as many as you like!
 Each lookout spot will have a slightly different angle looking out over Lisbon.

-The Alfama neighborhood has multiple Miraduoros, listed in our Alfama post here
+The Alfama neighborhood has multiple Miraduoros, like Miraduoro da Graça, pictured above.
+Read more about this amazing vantage point in our post on Alfama.

 If you are a house and electro music fan, you absolutely must go to Lux Fragil.
 The crowd tends to party until morning.